adraismawur/python-template-midi/README.md

 4. Open a shell in the directory where you have extracted the files
 5. Edit the readme file to describe your project
 6. Run `git add .` to stage all files
-7. Run `Git commit -m "initial commit"` to make your first commit
+7. Run `git commit -m "initial commit"` to make your first commit

 ### Set up a remote repository (on GitHub)